Alpenglow LED Reading & Berth Lights

 LED Upgrade for (older) Fluorescent Reading Lights

 We will be glad to upgrade your existing fluorescent Reading Lights to LED!
 It's a great improvement.
 You will see dramatically less power consumption, and you won't have the glare of that protruding bulb.
 The cost for the LED Upgrade from fluorescent to LED is $55 plus return shipping.
 If you want the Dimmable feature in your Reading Light, as well, it is an additional $25.
 Just contact us ahead of time by email or telephone.
-We'll do the LED Upgrade, and get your light back to you in as quick a turn-around time as we can.
+We'll do the LED Upgrade, and get your light back to you in as quick a turnaround time as we can.

 Why Buy a Complete Fixture Rather Than Just an LED Bulb?

 Although white LEDs are much more efficient than incandescent or halogen bulbs, high power LEDs still produce lots of heat, and heat is the mortal enemy of LEDs.
 The cooler they operate, the longer they last and the more energy efficient they are.
 The need to control this heat puts practical limits on how powerful retrofit bulbs can be.
 It takes substantial heat sink to adequately control heat, and there is a limit to the size and weight that is practical.
 This limitation results in retrofit bulbs operating at or beyond the maximum design temperature of the LEDs, shortening their life.
 We have received numerous reports of short life from some of them.
-The amount of heat sink required for high-power LEDs results in a fairly large and heavy unit (bulb) which, in most cases, the typical two-pin halogen mounting socket is too flimsy to hold them securely.
-Particularly on a boat.
+The amount of heat sink required for high power LEDs results in a fairly large and heavy unit (bulb) which, in most cases, the typical 2-pin halogen mounting socket is too flimsy to hold them securely, particularly on a boat.
 Most of them are actually designed for residential track lighting where there is little motion.

 To perform truly well, a reading light not only needs to be bright, but also needs to illuminate a reasonably large area.
 We believe that about a 50 degree viewing angle is the minimum, and the brightness should be quite uniform over that entire area.
 It simply isn't possible to get the necessary power nor combination for both brightness and viewing angle from a retrofit bulb to be ideal for a good reading light.
 They must limit either the brightness or the viewing angle, i.e., they are either reasonably bright but illuminate too small an area, or the light is spread over an adequate angle but is too dim.
 Getting a wide enough angle and enough brightness into a small package is just very difficult, and results in high temperatures.
 Most retrofit bulbs illuminate a reasonable area at a very low level, with a very distinct small bright spot in the center.
 When Practical Sailor tested LED bulbs, the only ones that were reasonably bright accomplished that by concentrating their light into a very small spot.
-In fact, with the brighter ones, that bright spot was 1/10 the area of that on the Alpenglow Light.
+In fact, with the brighter ones, that bright spot was 1/10th the area of that on the Alpenglow Light.
 Only the Alpenglow Light was both bright and covered a wide area.
-And the Alpenglow Light that was tested was an early version.
-Our current version produces consistent even illumination over the entire wide viewing angle.
-It's no wonder that Practical Sailor stated that the Alpenglow Light was the reviewer's favorite.
+In addition, the Alpenglow light that was tested was an early version.
+Our current version produces consistent, even illumination over the entire wide viewing angle.
+It's no wonder that Practical Sailor stated that the Alpenglow light was the reviewer's favorite.

 By building the LEDs into the fixture itself, we eliminate all the limitations of the retrofit bulbs.
 The entire bell reflector functions as the heat sink, so the LEDs operate at just a fraction of the temperature of retrofit bulbs.
 The power supply is located away from the LEDs in the base of the fixture, so its operating environment is even cooler.
 With retrofit bulbs, the power supply must use the same hot heat sink as the LEDs.
 Most LED lights (and particularly retrofit bulbs) use the fewest LEDs possible and drive them at their maximum rating.
-We use a high-power, 9-watt LED array driven at just a small fraction of its maximum rating.
+We use a high power, 9-watt LED array driven at just a small fraction of its maximum rating.
 This not only improves efficiency, but dramatically increases the life of the light.